 HEW 425 ALCOHOL PROBLEMS

-Prerequisite: Upper-division status.
+Prerequisite: Junior or Senior Status.
 A seminar designed for students as prospective citizens, teachers, supervisors, and voluntary government personnel concerned with individual and community health problems.
 Emphasis on understanding the widespread effects of alcohol, its relationship to health and disease, and implications for health and therapy.
 Offered spring only.

 Equivalent Course: HEW 425W